shane-jeon/loyalty-program/README.md

 # [GlowUp 2021 Initial ReadMe.md](#last-updated-2021)
 The following updates to my HB capstone project's ReadMe file come after returning to my project after a little more than a year.

+## Revisitation thoughts and comments:
+I took great pride in completing my capstone project as a part of Hackbright Academy's software engineering program.
+However, upon revisiting my project's GitHub repository, I realized taht I could have approached it with a greater sense of professionalism.
+I kindly request that you keep this in mind while reviewing my Git commit messages.

+### Personal Objective: Addressing Password Vulnerabilities
+As a tech enthusiast, I was motivated to enhance the security of the user login experirence for my capstone project.
+To mitigate the risk of storing plain text passwords in the database, I employed bCrypt to hash passwords during the registration process

+The password hashing process utilizes bCrypt's `hashpw` method.
+The original password is converted ot bytes using `encode` and then hashed with a generated salt.
+The resulting hash is then decoded and stored in the database.

+The `login_form` function, provided by Flask, handles the POST request for the login form.
+After validating the LoginForm object, the business user with the given username is retrieved.
+If the business user exists, bCrypt's `check_password_hash` method is used to compare the stored hashed password with the provided password.
+If the passwords match, the user is able to login.

 # Last updated 2021
 # GlowUp - customer loyalty app
 Glow Up is a web application inspired by my sister's dream, of expanding her